par2/lamana/docs/index.rst

 The LamAna project is an extensible Python library for interactive laminate analysis and visualization.

-.. sidebar:: What's New in LamAna

-   - appveyor builds (support on Windows)

 LamAna enables users to **calculate**/**export**/**analyze** and **author** custom models based on laminate theory.  *Feature modules*  can be used to plot stress distributions, analyze thickessness effects and